palantir/conjure/docs/rfc/006-format-negotiation.md

 **Responses.**
 Servers that do not support the request format respond with Conjure error UNSUPPORTED/415.
-Otherwise, if the server does supported the request format, it uses the most-preferred (as per Accept request header) format to encode the response and advertise the chosen format in the response Content-Type header.
+Otherwise, if the server does support the request format, it uses the most-preferred (as per Accept request header) format to encode the response and advertise the chosen format in the response Content-Type header.

 Every response (including non-success responses) must send a preference-ordered format list of supported formats as